p4lang/p4c/docs/simple_switch.md

   recirculated packets, the length of the packet in bytes.
 For cloned or resubmitted packets, you may need to include this in a list of fields to preserve, otherwise its value will become 0.
-- `egress_spec` (sm14, v1m) - Can be assigned a value in ingress code
+- `egress_spec` (sm14, v1m) - Can be assigned a value in ingress code to
-  to control which output port a packet will go to.
-The P4_14 primitive `drop`, and the v1model primitive action `mark_to_drop`, have the side effect of assigning an implementation specific value to this field (511 decimal for simple_switch), such that if `egress_spec` has that value at the end of ingress processing, the packet will be dropped and not stored in the packet buffer, nor sent to egress processing.
+  control which output port a packet will go to.
+The P4_14 primitive `drop`, and the v1model primitive action `mark_to_drop`, have the side effect of assigning an implementation specific value to this field (511 decimal for simple_switch by default, but can be changed through the `--drop-port` target-specific command-line option), such that if `egress_spec` has that value at the end of ingress processing, the packet will be dropped and not stored in the packet buffer, nor sent to egress processing.
 See the "after-ingress pseudocode" for relative priority of this vs. other possible packet operations at end of ingress.
 - `egress_port` (sm14, v1m) - Only intended to be accessed during
   egress processing, read only.
 The output port this packet is destined to.